Rebuilding the Engine Box and Cover

 4. The edges of the box components must be reinforced to minimize damage when being removed or re-installed.

-I will use the break apart hinges (top of photo) to secure the sides of the box to the bulkheads on either side of the engine compartment.
-They will act as pintles and gudgeons to hold the sides vertical.
+I planned to use the break apart hinges (top of photo) to secure the sides of the box to the bulkheads on either side of the engine compartment.
+They would act as pintles and gudgeons to hold the sides vertical.

-Holddown Clamps, such as the one at the bottom of the photo will secure the box sides to the front.
-I also use a pair of these clamps to secure the box cover.
+Holddown Clamps, such as the one at the bottom of the photo were planned to secure the box sides to the front.
+I also planned to use a pair of these clamps to secure the box cover.
 With the original box the cover just sat on top of the box with nothing but its weight to keep it from flying loose.

 I thought it would be easy to design a new box using FastCAD on my computer.
 First I would take the measurements from the existing box and create a drawing of the box in FastCAD.
 Then I would modify the drawing to accommodate the new dimensions and the separate sides of the box.
 From that drawing I could create templates for each piece of the new box.

 Apparently I over-estimated my skill as a mechanical drawer.
-I wanted to draw the new box in 3D, but I couldn't get it to work so I'm back to working in 2D.
+I wanted to draw the new box in 3D, but I couldn't get it to work so I went back to working in 2D.

 Fixing Bulkhead Above the Engine